bomquote/transistor/README.rst

 - see: ``transistor/browsers``
 - wrap `python-requests <https://github.com/requests/requests>`_ and `beautifulsoup4 <https://www.crummy.com/software/BeautifulSoup/bs4/doc/>`_ libraries to serve our various scraping browser needs.
 - browser API is generally created by subclassing and overriding the well known `mechanicalsoup <https://github.com/MechanicalSoup/MechanicalSoup>`_ library to work with Splash and/or Splash + Crawlera.
-- if Javascript support is not needed for a simple scrape, it is nice to just use mechanicalsoup's ``StatefulBrowser`` class directly, like as shown in ``examples/cny_exchange_rate.py`` .
+- if Javascript support is not needed for a simple scrape, it is nice to just use mechanicalsoup's ``StatefulBrowser`` class directly as a Scraper, like as shown in ``examples/cny_exchange_rate.py`` .
 - a ``Browser`` object is generally instantiated inside of a ``Scraper`` object, where it handles items like fetching the page, parsing headers, creating a ``self.page`` object to parse with beautifulsoup4, handling failures with automatic retries, and setting class attributes accessible to our ``Scraper`` object.

 2. **scrapers**

 - see ``transistor/scrapers``
 - instantiates a browser to grab the ``page`` object, implements various html filter methods on ``page`` to return the target data, can use Splash headless browser/javascript rendering service to navigate links, fill out forms, and submit data.
-- for a Splash or Splash + Crawlera based scraper, the ``SplashScraper`` base class provides a minimal required Lua script and all required connection logic.
+- for a Splash or Splash + Crawlera based scraper ``Spider``, the ``SplashScraper`` base class provides a minimal required Lua script and all required connection logic.
 However, more complex use cases will require providing your own custom modified Lua script.
 - the scraper design is built around gevent based asynchronous I/O, and this design allows to send out an arbitrarily large number of scraper workers, with each scraper worker assigned a specific scrape task to complete.
 - the current core design, in allowing to send out an arbitrarily large number of scraper workers, is not necessarily an optimal design to 'crawl' pages in search of targeted data.
 Where it shines is when you need to use a webpage search function on an arbitrarily large list of search tasks, await the search results for each task, and finally return a scraped result for each task.

 3. **crawlers** (wip, on the to-do list)

 - see ``transistor/crawlers`` (not yet implemented)
+- this crawling ``Spider`` will be supported through a base class called ``SplashCrawler``.
-- while it is straightforward to use the current Transistor scraper design to do basic crawling (see ``examples/books_to_scrape/scraper.py`` for an example) the current way to do this with Transistor is not optimal for crawling.
+- while it is straightforward to use the current Transistor scraper ``SplashScraper`` design to do basic crawling (see ``examples/books_to_scrape/scraper.py`` for an example) the current way to do this with Transistor is not optimal for crawling.
 So we'll implement modified designs for crawling spiders.
 - specifics TBD, may be fully custom or else may reuse some good architecture parts of `scrapy <https://github.com/scrapy/scrapy>`_, although if we do that, it will be done so we don't need a scrapy dependency and further it will be using gevent for asynchronous I/O.